ppnw-ai-corp/x_make_github_visitor_x/README.md

 The active fast paths appear in generated JSON under `runtime.fast_paths` and in the summary as `fast_paths_active`.

-The runner discovers immediate child clones, executes the tool suite, and drops a timestamped JSON dossier under `reports/`.
+The runner discovers immediate child clones, executes the tool suite, and drops timestamped JSON + Markdown dossiers under `reports/`.
 The orchestrator and GUI expect those artefacts in that location.

 ### Streaming Mode (Incremental Events)
 In streaming mode the visitor emits **line-delimited JSON (NDJSON)** events while parsing instead of waiting to produce one monolithic end-of-run report.
 This accelerates GUI feedback and enables real-time orchestration decisions.